 For becoming a line umpire, the minimum age should be 16.
-You can apply for the training of line umpiring.
+You can apply for the training in line umpiring.
 Once you have completed the course and have qualified, you can quickly progress further.

 If we rewind history, we see that an Indian player Sagar Kashyap took up the seat at the age of 22 at Wimbledon.
 Wimbledon is the most well-known tournament around the world and is honored.

-Here you should note one more thing that you do not get paid to an umpire at Wimbledon but you’ll have your expenses paid.
+Here you should note one more thing you do not get paid to an umpire at Wimbledon but you’ll have your expenses paid.
 It is more of an advantage than a job!